giasemidis/giasemidis.github.io/_posts/2022-05-21-wpp-open-speakers-corner-good-bad-ds-practices.md

 ## General Practices

 * *Sharing* is caring.
 Sharing knowledge is a great habit for data science teams.
 Share a new tool, a new method or a new trick you learnt.
 This can be done in so many ways:
-  - Write a "how-to" article
+  - Write a "how-to" article when you figure out how a tool works.
   - Use tools that allow collaboration, e.g. [GitHub](https://github.com/)/[GitLab](https://gitlab.com/), [Confluence](https://www.atlassian.com/software/confluence), shared cloud drives
-  - Don’t be afraid to get exposed and set code-reviewing processes.
-From my experience, I learn most of tools and tricks through the code-review process (either reviewing others' code or by suggestions when my code is reviewed).
+  - Don’t be afraid to get exposed.
   - Do not reinvent the wheel.
-If a colleague has written a function or a method, ask and use it.
+If a colleague has done a piece of work, ask and use it.
   - Similarly, be kind and share your work, the favour will be returned.
   - Share beyond your team with the wider company or community (e.g. through blog updates).
-An interesting point was raised during the discussion; about sharing sensitive client knowledge and information.
+An interesting point was raised during the discussion about sharing sensitive client knowledge and information.
 This should not be overlooked and permissions should be asked before sharing sensitive information.

 * *Research and learn*.
-Keep Learning new techniques, develop your skills or gain domain knowledge.
-Data science is such a fast-paced field with new tools, novel techniques and trends becoming available every year.
-Automation of previously manual processes is happening (see AutoML).
+Keep learning new techniques, develop your skills and gain domain knowledge.
+Data science is such a fast-paced field with new tools, novel techniques becoming available and new trends emerging every year.
 Being up to date with the literature and the industry is a must skill for a data scientist.
 This can be done in various ways:
   - Follow popular blogs, e.g. [Medium](https://medium.com/), [Towards Data Science](https://towardsdatascience.com/), [KDnuggets](https://www.kdnuggets.com/), [kaggle](https://www.kaggle.com/) to name only a few among many great sources.
   - Get involved to new projects and explore new areas of data science, new methods or tools.
   - Take online courses on subjects of interest.
 There is plethora of (free and paid) courses online, [Coursera](https://www.coursera.org/) is a popular such platform.